pingpong-labs/admin/readme.md

 ### Usage

 Browse your app to the url : `http://your-host.com/admin`.
+By default the login credentials is `pingpong` for username and `secret` for the password.

 ### License